 When I was a hospice chaplain . . .

-(Hospice vigorously protects a patient’s privacy.
-I’ll take care with how I share my experiences.
-Any names used are fictitious.
-Events are combined and/or summarized.)
+(Like all medical fields, hospice vigorously protects a patient’s privacy.
+I’ll take care with what and how I share about my experiences.
+Names will be changed and some events combined and/or summarized.)by